 She then moved on to Hall Line Ltd before the Ministry of Defence in 1970.
 She worked here until the birth of her first daughter Dawn.
 In those days you got six weeks maternity leave, and although the MOD were flexible and gave her an additional six weeks, Linda found it difficult to find childcare for a full-time job.
 Between 1974 and 1981 Linda had her second child and enjoyed working in bars and clubs in Kensington.

-Linda went on to support Liverpool Merseyside police service in 1982 and worked there for 29 years and two months utilising her keen typing and administration skills.
+Linda went on to become "support staff" for Liverpool Merseyside police service in 1982 and worked there for 29 years and two months utilising her keen typing and administration skills.

-Linda also found a great community here; she was amongst forty other police support staff who celebrated birthdays and Christmas together and made lifelong friendships, including that with older neighbours Mary and Moya.
+Linda also found a great community here; she was amongst forty other police support staff who enjoy Christmas get together's and made lifelong friendships, including that with older neighbours Mary and Moya.

 (Above Linda: Linda is testing her typing skills at Western Approaches.)